 In a world seemingly dominated by digital media, direct mail has the ability to add unique elements of personalization to marketing strategies, capturing the attention of prospects and past customers while encouraging them to convert.
 Seventy percent of Americans say that they find mail to be more personal than what they read on the internet.
 Also, 39 percent of customers report trying a new business because of direct mail they received, while another 60 percent say they visited a promoted website after receiving direct mail.

-When organizations learn how to tap into the power of direct mail for non-profits, they can expand their reach and improve the effectiveness of their overall marketing campaign.
-Here are six tips that all nonprofits should employ to make their next direct mail campaign a success.
+When organizations learn how to tap into the power of direct mail for nonprofits, they can expand their reach and improve the effectiveness of their overall marketing campaign.
+Here are six nonprofit direct mail tips that all nonprofits should employ to make their next direct mail campaign a success.

-1. Know the organization’s goals before developing any appeals
+1. Know the organization’s fundraising goals before developing any appeals

-Before sending out any direct mail, all nonprofits should have a firm idea of what they want to accomplish with this particular direct mailing.
+Before sending out any mailers or engaging in any other direct mail testing ideas, all nonprofits should have a firm idea of what they want to accomplish with this particular direct mailing.
 The goals will impact the segment of the mailing list targeted, the design of the mailing, and the call-to-action included.
 Without clear goals, it will be difficult to create an effective mailing and measure the results.